Emma Lewallen, MA, MFTC

 MFTC.0014879

-Master’s Certificate in Marriage and Family Therapy (expected graduation October 2025) – The Denver Family Institute
+Master’s Certificate in Marriage and Family Therapy – The Denver Family Institute

 Master’s of Arts in Education and Human Development - University of Colorado Denver